Table of Contents

 Most music artists (especially in hip-hop) are hustling backwards.

 So, in this post, I want to help guide you down the correct path for building fans.

 But, understand, the tips and advice in this post are not the only ways to build a fan base.
 The further along you get in your music career – the more you’ll understand what works best for you when it comes to building true fans.

 Don’t Ask Them To Listen To Your Music

-As much as you may think your music is the deciding factor between having fans and not having fans, it’s not.
-Telling someone to check out your music, even if they like it, doesn’t mean they’ll become a fan.
+As much as it may seem that music is the deciding factor between having fans and not having fans, it’s not.

-But Darius, how do I promote my music?
+But Darius, how do I promote my music then?

 Once you start building relationships and getting noticed, people will look you up.
 This curiosity is what makes them more likely to listen to your music than if you were to ask them.